 1. 200 -successful

-This status code represent that the server has delivered the request successfully.
+This status code represents that the server has delivered the request successfully.

 2. 206 Partial Content

-When server has fulfilled the partial GET request.
+When the server has fulfilled the partial GET request.

-This status code signifies that the resource you are looking for permanently redirected to new location.
+This status code signifies that the resource you are looking for permanently redirected to a new URL.

-HTTP Status Code 400′s – problem with the request
+HTTP 4xx Status Code – Problem with the request (Client error)

 As the name unauthorized represent that it requires user authentication.
 To access any resource client need to be authorized by the server.

-It is one of most common and popular status code which tells the resource you are looking for doesn’t exist.
+It is one of most common and popular status code.
+It tells the resource you are looking for doesn’t exist.

-This status code is returned when client send a valid request but failed to fulfill the request.
+5xx HTTP status code is returned when a client sends a valid request but server failed to fulfill the request.

-503 status code is returned when server is down or busy to fulfill other request due to which it unable to handle the current request.
+HTTP 503 status code is returned when a server is down or busy to fulfill other requests due to which it unable to handle the current request.

-In this case one server does not receive the timely response to another server.
+In this case, one server does not receive the timely response of another server.